Plasmin: Pathology

+A rare missense mutation within the kringle 3 domain of plasminogen, resulting in a novel type of dysplasminogenemia, represents the molecular basis of a subtype of hereditary angioedema with normal C1-inhibitor; the mutation creates a new lysine-binding site within kringle 3 and alters the glycosylation of plasminogen.
+The mutant plasminogen protein has been shown to be a highly efficient kininogenase that directly releases bradykinin from high- and low-molecular-weight kininogen.

 Interactions

 Plasmin has been shown to interact with Thrombospondin 1, Alpha 2-antiplasmin and IGFBP3.
 Moreover, plasmin induces the generation of bradykinin in mice and humans through high-molecular-weight kininogen cleavage.